jobtalle/myr.js/README.md

 name|`String`|The sprite source

 ### `animate(timeStep)`
-Advances the animation frame of this sprite according to its own frame rate.
+Advances the animation frame of this sprite according to its frame times.
 When the maximum frame has been reached, the animation rewinds.
 If a sprite only has one frame, this method does nothing.
+Note that the animation stops at any frame with a time value below zero.

 Parameter | Type | Description
 -|-|-